ROS-FE/fe-ros-docs/docs/tf_moveit/moveit.md

 #### Relative motions

-If our target frames are nicely aligned to the base frame of the robot (like in the case of `target_1`) it is pretty simply to estimate approach positions.
-We add a little bit of an offset to the `Z` axis and we that the robot will approach from above.
+If our target frames are nicely aligned to the base frame of the robot (like in the case of `target_1`) it is pretty simple to estimate the approach positions.
+We add a little bit of an offset to the `Z` axis and we see that the robot will approach from above.
 However, what if this is not the case.
-For instance, the target is rotated tilted by \*some\* degrees (something random, like 42).
-Then it would be practical, to approach relative to the target's frame.
+For instance, the target is tilted by \*a few\* degrees (something random, like 42).
+Then it would be practical to make the approach relative to the target's frame.

 To achieve this, we can use `tf` again.
 This time, we can publish an additional frame to the target frame, and make this our new target.
 Confusing?
 Sure, that's why programmers express themselves with code :)